openssl/web/about.md

 as a member of OpenSSL's management and technical committees.

 ## Paul Dale
-TBD
+I worked sporadically with OpenSSL on embedded systems from the early 2000s and started contributing back to the project in 2016, finally joining the team full time in 2021 to concentrate on making OpenSSL better than ever.
+I have a special interest in entropy and randomness and am a member of the management and technical committees.

 ## Richard Levitte
-TBD
+To Be Defined =)

 ## Tam Dale
 I joined the project in July 2023, and as the only non-technical contractor,
 there’s been quite a learning curve.
 My role is to manage our support contracts, assist our Customers and Sponsors, manage the day to day operational side of the Project, as well as to develop procedures and policies that support the Project’s long term goals.

 ## Tim Hudson
-TBD
+Co-founded SSLeay in 1996, worked on RSA's "forks" from 1998-2007, joined old-OSF for OpenSSL commercial activities in 2008-2014, officially joined the "OpenSSL Project" as a volunteer in 2014.
+Member of the OMC, OTC, and a committer.
+Focused on governance, long term sustainability, business relationships, practical application of security technologies for the project.

 ## Tomáš Mráz
 I developed and maintained various security and crypto-related software at